typedb/typedb-docs/12-comparisons/00-sql-and-graql.md

 #### Join

 The most famous SQL operator, a join returns a table containing all possible rows that are a combination of two rows, one from each of two specified tables, such that two rows contributing to any given result row have common values for the common attributes of the two tables.
 In Graql, we ask for the entities and their attributes that are connected through a specific relation.
-This means that we don't need any join tables at all, not for 1-1 relations, 1-many relations, or many-manay relations.
+This means that we don't need any join tables at all, not for 1-1 relations, 1-many relations, or many-many relations.
 The concept is no longer needed in Grakn.

 ```Get all the different cities in which suppliers and customers are located.```